 Why Annuities End

 Annuities pay out a certain amount of funds to a recipient on either a monthly or annual basis over a fixed period of years.
 Payments to an investor are structured so that the original principal is completely restored by the end of this fixed period.
 Fixed payments on an annuity usually end because the main beneficiary died.

 Restarting the Annuity

 Contact the annuity provider to determine the conditions under which canceled annuity payments can be restored.
 Private annuities ended because of the death of a beneficiary can often be restored to a surviving spouse even when separated or divorced, provided that the spouse doesn't remarry by a certain age or the second marriage ends.
 Often, a beneficiary must be identified and named on the annuity policy for annuity payments to be transferred.

-Restoration of Principal
+Restoration of Principal Annuity Amount

 Survivor and spousal benefits in annuity plans can lower the actual annuity payments distributed to a beneficiary from the original principal.
-For example, Civil Service Retirement System annuities offer a benefit which can transfer partial annuity payments to a spouse, up to a maximum of $3,730 per year as of the time of publication.
-If the spouse receiving this benefit dies, the main beneficiary can elect to remove the spousal benefit and restore the annuity to its original principal.
-Contact the annuity provider to determine how to restore the annuity's original principal.
+For example, Civil Service Retirement System annuities offer a benefit which can transfer partial annuity payments to a spouse, up to a maximum of 55 percent of the annuity either in a lump sum or in regular payments.

-Deferred vs. Immediate
+Deferred vs. Immediate Annuity Policies

 For immediate annuities, taxes on annuity payments are applied to each repayment over the course of the fixed period.
 This requires more time for the principal to be restored, but eliminates the lump tax payment at the end.
 Annuity policies combining elements of both of these structured plans are referred to as split annuities.